You probably heard the advice that you should show enthusiasm in an interview if you want to get the job offer.

 So try to give at least one compliment like this when you meet with a hiring manager.
 It’s a great way to show enthusiasm in the interview.

-Well, there’s another important piece to showing enthusiasm in your body language – your posture.
+Well, there’s another important step to showing enthusiasm via your body language – your posture.

 Practice sitting upright and keeping good posture before your interview so you’re ready to impress when you sit down across from the interviewer.

 Avoid slouching or looking tired – both when listening and when answering interview questions.

 Avoid tapping or fiddling with your hands or feet, too.
 You want to see calm and interested in what you’re discussing.

 Don’t let your energy level or enthusiasm drop at the end.

 This final impression is what they’ll remember most.

 To end your interview, shake their hand firmly.
 Thank the interviewer for their time, and tell them you’re excited to hear about the next steps in the process.